 Field Description or reference

 OPERATION CODE Set to 41h.
 If the ATA device supports the ATA SCT Write Same command (see ATA8-ACS), the SATL should send the ATA SCT Write Same command to repeatedly write the data block transferred from the application client to the ATA device.
 If the ATA device does not implement ATA SCT Write Same command then the SATL shall send ATA write commands as defined in 9.17.1.

 WRPROTECT Unspecified (see 3.4.2)

 LBDATA 9.28.2

 PBDATA 9.28.2

 LOGICAL BLOCK ADDRESS The logical block address shall be used to set the ATA LBA (see 3.1.15), as defined by 9.1.
 If the SATL implements direct logical block mapping (see 3.1.35), then the SATL shall set the Start in the ATA SCT Write Same command or the ATA LBA in the ATA write command (see 3.1.26) equal to the value specified in the LOGICAL BLOCK ADDRESS field.
 Otherwise, the mapping is unspecified (see 3.4.2).

 GROUP NUMBER Unspecified (see 3.4.2)

-A NUMBER OF BLOCKS field set to zero specifies that the SATL shall report write the logical block transferred from the application client to the ran logical sectors corresponding to the range of logical block addresses by the LOGICAL BLOCK ADDRESS field through the LBA of the last logical the logical unit.
-If the NUMBER OF BLOCKS field is set to a value other the SATL shall repeatedly write the data block transferred from the application of the ATA device for the number of logical blocks to the corresponding logical sectors on the ATA device.
-The SATL shall many ATA commands as required to satisfy the number of blocks spetthe WRITE SAME (10) command.
+NUMBER OF BLOCKS A NUMBER OF BLOCKS field set to zero specifies that the SATL shall repeatedly write the logical block transferred from the application client to the range of ATA logical sectors corresponding to the range of logical block addresses specified by the LOGICAL BLOCK ADDRESS field through the LBA of the last logical block on the logical unit.
+If the NUMBER OF BLOCKS field is set to a value other than zero, the SATL shall repeatedly write the data block transferred from the application client to the medium of the ATA device for the number of logical blocks specified to the corresponding logical sectors on the ATA device.
+The SATL shall send as many ATA commands as required to satisfy the number of blocks specified by the WRITE SAME (10) command.

 CONTROL 6.5